awsdocs/amazon-eks-user-guide/doc_source/troubleshooting-connector.md

 ### Miscellaneous commands<a name="tsc-misc"></a>

 The following commands are useful to retrieve information that you need to troubleshoot issues\.
-+ Use the following command to gather images that's used by pods in Amazon EKS Connector\.
++ Use the following command to gather images that's used by Pods in Amazon EKS Connector\.

   ```
   kubectl get pods -n eks-connector -o jsonpath="{.items[*].spec.containers[*].image}" | tr -s '[[:space:]]' '\n'